codersforcauses/workshops/docs/2025-winter/introduction-to-web-development.md

 This workshop covers a brief overview of the most common tools and technologies used in web development.

-## This workshop is proudly sponsorsed by
+## This workshop is proudly supported by

 ![sponsors](./images/sponsors.png)